 Because of the way this dish is made, you will notice that the shell pasta in the leftovers will easily suck up much of the extra broth.

-This means that when you serve your dish the second time, you may need to add a bit more water and bouillon powder to the bowl in order to make the perfect soupy texture again.
+This means that when you serve your dish the second time, you may need to add a bit more water/bouillon powder and tomato sauce into the bowl in order to make the perfect soupy texture again.
+Make sure you have extra on hand for this purpose!

 You can reheat leftovers using either a microwave or in a pot on the stove.

-Did you enjoy this Sopa de Conchas recipe?
+Did you enjoy this Sopita recipe?
 If so, check out these other recipes I picked out just for you:

 - Chicken and Rice Soup Recipe